Michael-Meade/CryptoPriceFinder/README.md

 puts "BTC Hodling:\s#{btc_percent.round(3)}%"
 ```

-## Check to see if the price is greator than the last price check.
+## Check to see if the price is greater than the last price check.

 ```ruby
 require 'CryptoPriceFinder'